sahlenlab/HiCapTools/README.md

 - Fasta File *(STRING: REQUIRED)* :   The path to the fasta file containing the genomic sequence.

-- Fasta Index File *(STRING: OPTIONAL)* :   The path to the index file(.fai) for the above fasta file.
-This field can be left empty if the index has the same name and is in the same directory as the fasta file.
+- Fasta Index File *(STRING: OPTIONAL/REQUIRED)* :   The path to the index file(.fai) for the above fasta file.
+The index file is required and this field can be left empty only if the index has the same name and is present in the same directory as the fasta file.

 ##### 2. Negative Control Probe Design